HoneyHazard/qlcplus_gruolin_olaalite_a001_a002/README.md

 ### Gruolin GL-A02 / Olaalite OL-A002

+I purchased this as a Gruolin product, which shows GL-A02 in product images on Amazon.
+However, the laser that arrived is clearly labeled as Olaalite OL-A002.
+Thus, you may not be able to purchase Gruolin GL-A02 as such.

 This upgrade appears to:
 - allow independent gallery and line/beam mode for the second pattern
 - rated 30w instead of 20w
 - likely rearranges how some parameters and effects work

+DMX addresses:

+- 6CH Simple Line & Annimation Pattern at DMX address `E.001` (not implemented here yet)
+- 34CH Proffessional Line & Animation Pattern at DMX address `D.001`

 #### Amazon Product Page